 The Power Apps component framework enables developers create code components for model-driven and canvas apps to provide enhanced user experience for the users to work with data on forms, views, and dashboards.

-- Using the Microsoft Power Apps CLI
+- Using the Microsoft Power Apps CLI to create a new PCF code component

-- Create and build a code component
+- Defining the properties of a code component

 - Package a code component in a Solution